Rokuem/io-ts-api-client/README.md

 # About

-This is still in beta.
-Some functionalities may not be working properly yet.
-I would recommend waiting for version 1.
+This module exposes a Client class used for proving a typesafe way to communicate to an API, with runtime validation to also provide confidence on the interfaces you are using and remove surprises.

-This module exposes a Client class used for proving a typesafe way to communicate to an API, with runtime validation to also provide confidence on the interfaces you are using
+This basically does one thing: Makes sure the communication with the API is just as expected.

 # Getting started